lexahl/text-regurgitation/README.md

 ## About the Algorithms

 The project takes form as multiple receipts, each containing a “thesis.”
 These theses have been generated intentionally without using Large Language Models.
 Instead, the text is generated using various functions that take inspiration from algorithms, some over 100 years old.
 The text corpus was created from the assigned readings for the course “MA Internet Equalities.”
 This is the repository for the code that generates the thesis, with created text copora.
+An example thesis generated using this code is availble in this repository as `output.txt`,

+* Context-Free Grammar with NLTK (2001)
+* Travesty (1984)
+* Markov (1906)
+* Dada (1920)

 - - -